2022 Ottawa municipal election

 The 2022 Ottawa municipal election was held on Monday, October 24, 2022, to elect a mayor, city councillors, and trustees to the English and French public school boards and the English and French Catholic school boards in Ottawa, Ontario, Canada.

 Incumbent Mayor Jim Watson did not run for re-election, citing his age as the reason behind his decision.
 This election was the first since the 1997 municipal election that an incumbent mayor or its equivalent (Note: Bob Chiarelli was the Regional Chair of Ottawa–Carleton prior to the 2000 election.) did not run for re-election.
 The mayoral election was won by businessman and former journalist Mark Sutcliffe.

 Candidate nominations opened on May 2 and closed on August 19.
 The election was held on the same day as the 2022 Ontario municipal elections.

 Background

-The outgoing city council was marred by a split between supporters of Mayor Jim Watson, known by detractors as the "Watson club", who represented mostly suburban wards, and opponents of the mayor's agenda, who mostly represent more urban wards.
+The outgoing city council was marred by a split between supporters of Mayor Jim Watson, known by detractors as the "Watson club", who represented mostly suburban and rural wards, and opponents of the mayor's agenda, who mostly represent more urban wards.
 Some of Watson's more vocal critics on council have included Jeff Leiper, Catherine McKenney, Shawn Menard, Carol Anne Meehan and Diane Deans.
 This divide on council has shown up on a number of key issues during the term, such as a fight over who should chair the transportation committee, the Ottawa Police Services budget, a tax break for a proposed Porsche dealership in Vanier, whether to call for a judicial inquiry into the beleaguered Ottawa light rail system, how to deal with the Freedom Convoy occupation of the downtown core, and a vote on an unpopular addition to the Chateau Laurier.